d45/test-extensions-api/website/docs/dashext/trex_examples_old.md

 ---
 title: Dashboard Extension Samples
-description: Dashboard Extension Samples
+layout: docs
 ---

 The best way to learn how to build your own extensions is to look at the sample code.
 To examine the sample source files to see how Tableau dashboard extensions work, you can clone or download the [Extensions API](https://github.com/tableau/extensions-api) SDK on GitHub and run the samples or the tutorial.
-- To download the Extensions API SDK, if you have not already done so, see [Get Started](./trex_getstarted.html).
+- To download the Extensions API SDK, if you have not already done so, see [Get Started](./trex_getstarted).

 - You can browse the sample code for the dashboard extensions in the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples?=target="_blank") and the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial?=target="_blank") folders on GitHub.

 - You can also create dashboard extensions using TypeScript.
 See the TypeScript sample code in [Samples-TypeScript](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript?=target="_blank") on GitHub.

-- You can also check out the dashboard extensions from the community, see [Community Extensions](./community/).
+- You can also check out the dashboard extensions from the community, see [Community Extensions](../community/).

 ---

+---

 The following instructions assume that you have already downloaded and extracted the files or have cloned the Extensions API SDK to your desktop.

 ### About the dashboard extension samples

 The dashboard extension samples are in the `Samples` folder.
 There is also a step-by-step tutorial you can follow in the `Tutorial` folder.

-The [Samples-Typescript](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript) folder shows how you can use the Extensions API type definitions to create extensions in TypeScript.
-For more information, see [Use TypeScript with the Extensions API](../trex_typescript.html).
+The [Samples-Typescript](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript?=target="_blank") folder shows how you can use the Extensions API type definitions to create extensions in TypeScript.
+For more information, see [Use TypeScript with the Extensions API](./trex_typescript.html).

 -   **[DataSources](https://github.com/tableau/extensions-api/tree/master/Samples/DataSources?=target="_blank")**

     Shows how to use the `getDataSourcesAsync` function to find the names of the data sources for each worksheet in the dashboard.
 Like the Filtering sample, the DataSources sample makes use the `Promise.all` function to combine the promises from the asynchronous calls together, and then waits for them to resolve.

 -   **[Filtering](https://github.com/tableau/extensions-api/tree/master/Samples/Filtering?=target="_blank")**